quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 This section is for programmers familiar with python who want to learn how to use Qiskit, IBM Quantum’s open source python framework to program quantum computers.

-You can simulate a Whiskerton marble using this code!
-This code walks you through how to create and run a quantum circuit with a single qubit.
+You can simulate a Whiskerton marble using this code.
+This code walks you through creating and running a quantum circuit with a single qubit.

 You can run this code in two ways: